 Yet, after her courageous recovery, people told her to hide her past.

 Determined to help others, Wai Jia overcame her fear of stigma and published "A Taste of Rainbow" to raise awareness about eating disorders and depression.

 Based on a story about a little girl and her ice-cream, this seemingly child-like book is packed with poignant metaphors.

 An inspirational read, Rainbow emboldens one to cling onto hope and find courage amidst adversity.

 Today, Rainbow is used as a resource in counseling and therapy centers in USA, and is being developed into an intervention program to help those in need.

 As a patient-turned-humanitarian doctor, and now an inspirational speaker, Wai Jia's testimony of hope & courage has led her to speak all over the world.

 She has also been invited to speak by Forbes "30 Under 30" in Boston, the HungryforHope conference in Nashville and various podcast platforms in USA.

 How You Can Help

-Interested in getting the book for a struggling friend, ordering them to complement your therapy program, or using the toolkits in your counseling or mental health practice?
+Interested in getting the book for a struggling friend?
+Ordering them to complement your therapy program?
+Using the toolkits in your counselling or mental health practice?